Matt Waldron: San Diego Padres

 On March 15, 2025, Waldron suffered a left oblique muscle strain during a spring training outing, causing him to begin the season on the injured list.
 He was transferred to the 60-day injured list on April 11.
-Waldron was activated from the injured list on June 1 to lose to the Phillies.
-After a rough 2025 season debut, he was optioned to Triple-A El Paso.
-That was his only appearance and finished the season with 0-1 win-loss record with a 7.71 ERA.
+Waldron was activated from the injured list on June 1 and optioned to El Paso.
+Waldron was recalled on June 30 make his major league season debut as San Diego's starting pitcher versus the Philadelphia Phillies.
+He gave up four runs, six walks, and struck out three batters in a 4-0 loss.
+Following the game, he was optioned to Triple-A El Paso.
+His only major league appearance during the 2025 season, he finished with a 0–1 win-loss record and 7.71 ERA.
+In the minor leagues, he pitched 90 1/3 innings across 21 starts with the Arizona Complex League Padres, San Antonio, and El Paso, going 7-4 with a 6.48 ERA and 85 strikeouts.